indrakumarm/sandboxes/intro.md

-# The Rebirth of the Sandbox — A Modern Guide to Isolation Technologies
+# The Rebirth of the Sandbox — An Introduction to Modern Isolation Technologies

 ## What Is a Sandbox?